 Nowadays there are all kinds of plastic posable skeletons out there to choose from.

 Bucky skeletons last literally FOREVER.
-Mine is still going strong after 20 years of enduring the excessive AZ heat, being stored outside in a shed during the off season (not to mention surviving a fall one year when a big gust of wind came along and blew the whole fountain down face forward) When I put time and energy into a prop, I like it to last for a long time.
-If you decide to go with a Bucky, you can get one HERE with free shipping.
+Mine is still going strong after 20 years of enduring the excessive AZ heat, being stored outside in a shed during the off season (not to mention surviving a fall one year when a big gust of wind came along and blew the whole fountain down face forward).
+When I put time and energy into a prop, I like it to last for a long time, but Bucky Skeletons can be a bit pricey, unless you can find a used on somewhere.

-If you’re on a tight budget, you can always opt for one of the cheaper ones…they’re just as realistic-looking as a Bucky but they just aren’t as sturdy, and they may not last quite so long (only time will tell).
+If you’re on a tight budget, you can always opt for one of the cheaper ones.
+They’re just as realistic-looking as a Bucky but they just aren’t as sturdy, and they may not last quite as long (only time will tell).
 If you decide to go this route, you can purchase a really good one HERE

 - Chop saw